 Follow the Department's Top Ten Tips to try and reduce food borne illness:

-• Ensure that your refrigerator and freezer are operating properly, invest in a suitable thermometer.
-The refrigerator should operate at 5 degrees C or lower and the freezer at -18 degrees C or lower;
+- Ensure that your refrigerator and freezer are operating properly, invest in a suitable thermometer.
+The refrigerator must operate at 8 degrees C or lower (however we recommend 5 degrees C or lower where possible) and the freezer at -18 degrees C or lower;

 What to do if you have symptoms of food borne illness